aws/amazon-chime-sdk-js/demos/browser/README.md

 role with a policy allowing `chime:CreateMeeting`, `chime:DeleteMeeting`, and `chime:CreateAttendee`.

+For messaging session, make sure your role policy contains `chime:Connect` and `chime:GetMessagingSessionEndpoint`.

 ### Running the browser demos with a local server

 1. Navigate to the `demos/browser` folder: `cd demos/browser`